arabcoders/watchstate/README.md

 }
 ```

-### Adding webhook to server
+### Adding webhook

-to your server the url will be dependent on how you expose the server, but typically it will be like this:
+To add webhook for your server the URL will be dependent on how you expose the tool http frontend, but typically it will
+be like this:

 #### Webhook URL